 As a EMDR Certified Therapists, Jane offers Eye Movement Desensitization and Reprocessing (EMDR) therapy as a trauma processing modality, and draws on self-compassion and narrative therapy techniques.
 Jane brings an affectionate curiosity and relational healing approach to therapy, and hopes to cultivate meaningful connection and attunement with clients.

 Jane Gavin-Hebert holds a Master of Social Work, a Master of Arts in Gender and Women’s Studies, and a Bachelor of Arts (Honours) in Women’s Studies.

 Colleen D’Orsay holds a Master of Arts Counselling Psychology degree and is registered with the Nova Scotia College of Counselling Therapists (RCT-C).
 She brings a warm and calming energy to her therapy practice and loves getting to know people in all their forms.
 Colleen takes a strengths-based approach in making meaningful, therapeutic connections to help her clients overcome challenges.
-Her counselling focus is on injury recovery, mental wellness, addictions, and overcoming trauma.
-Colleen has special interests in working with first responders, veterans, and individuals who self-identify as Indigenous and First Nations.
+Her counselling focus is on injury recovery, mental wellness, addictions, and overcoming trauma; she also offers Eye Movement Desensitization and Reprocessing (EMDR) therapy as a trauma processing modality.
+Collen has special interests in working with first responders, veterans, and individuals who self-identify as Indigenous and First Nations.

 Colleen’s therapeutic interests were peaked as a young adult during her time as a medical assistant with the Canadian Armed Forces (Reserves).
 Colleen has also lived and worked in First Nations communities and within 2SLGBTQ+ populations and as a result, is very sensitive to cultural differences, commonalities, diversity, and the nuances of the human experience.